-ASA is entitled to a fee from the Federal Fund equal to 1% of the balance of the principal and interest on loans associated with first-time pre-claims assistance requested by lenders.
-ASA is allowed to withdraw this fee monthly from the Federal Fund as performance obligations are satisfied.
+ASA was entitled to a fee from the Federal Fund equal to 1% of the balance of the principal and interest on loans associated with first-time pre-claims assistance requested by lenders.
+ASA was allowed to withdraw this fee monthly from the Federal Fund as performance obligations were satisfied.
 These payments must be returned should the loan associated with the pre-claim assistance ultimately default.
-As such, when such fees are availed, based on the established criteria described above, management records revenue from this fee net of the estimated amount that is estimated to be returned using historical data.
+As such, when such fees were availed, based on the established criteria described above, management recorded revenue from this fee net of the estimated amount that was estimated to be returned using historical data.